Ireland by bike: the lakes of Connemara and the Wild Atlantic Way

 Day 3: Renvyle to Leenane - 26 km

 You leave the Renvyle peninsula passing through the village of Tullycross and its traditional thatched cottages.
-You will follow a winding coastal road that will show you the wonderful Irish landscape at every turn.
+You will follow a winding coast road that will show you the wonderful Irish landscape at every turn.
+The village of Leenane located at the heart of Ireland's only fjord.
+Upon arrival, enjoy a cruise on Killary Fjord aboard the Connemara Lady catamaran.
+You may have the chance to see dolphins while listening to commentary on the history of the inlet.

 Overnight in Leenane.